 Since its conception, artificial intelligence has been used to develop computer vision, create algorithms for use by search engines and social media platforms, analyze data from medical records and supercollider experiments, and perform countless other functions that would have been unthinkable without direct human intervention.

-The United States, for now, has the lead in AI development when it comes to hardware, research & development, and has the most dynamic commercial AI sector.
-Companies like Uber and Lyft use the technology to predict rider demand, while Amazon, Facebook, and Wells Fargo all use AI and Machine Learning for facial recognition, fraud prevention and to better understand customer habits.
+The United States currently leads in the dynamic commercial artificial intelligence (AI) development sector in the areas of hardware, research, and growth.
+Companies like Uber and Lyft use the technology to predict rider demand; while Amazon, Facebook, and Wells Fargo use AI and Machine Learning for facial recognition, fraud prevention and to better understand customer habits.

-But what is the future of AI?
-Let’s examine our top 5 predictions of how artificial intelligence will be applied in the future.
+What is the future of AI?
+Let us examine our top five predictions of how artificial intelligence will be applied in the future.

 1. Revolutionized Human Resources and Recruiting